Frequently Asked Questions

 I'm having trouble using the Library's resources.
 What should I do?

 Contact a Reference Librarian using the Ask a Librarian form or at 806/651-2215 for help.
-The librarian will "walk" you through the process.
-If you aren't familiar with searching the Online Catalog or our online resources, please don't be reluctant to ask for assistance.
+The librarian will walk you through the process.
+If you aren't familiar with searching our online resources, please don't hesitate to ask for assistance.
 We are here to help you.
-You can make an appointment to see the librarian for a personal session, and if coming to WTAMU is awkward for you, a "brush up" session can be handled over the phone.
-As always, make sure you inform them that you are a WTOnline student.
+You can make an appointment to work with a librarian at the time and pace you need, in person or over the phone.

 Are there any charges for distance services?